-Our CMWorld 2019 Mobile app will launch early this summer so you will be able to build your schedule there with just a click of a button.
+Our CMWorld 2019 Mobile app has launched so you are able to build your schedule there with just a click of a button.
 While choosing breakout sessions is not required, sessions do fill up fast.
 And seating is first-come, first-served, so it is a good idea to plan out your schedule ahead of time.

 Arnie Kuenn (Founder and CEO, Vertical Measures)